electron/electron/docs/tutorial/esm.md

 In practice, this means that `import` statements:

 - will not have access to Node.js built-in modules
-- will not be able to npm packages from `node_modules`
+- will not be able to load npm packages from `node_modules`

 ```html
 <script type="module">